Humza Yousaf: UK Government has 'moral obligation' to fund NHS Scotland pay uplift

 Nurses in most parts of the rest of UK have also voted to take industrial action.

-Hilary Nelson, an RCN board member who works in intensive care, told the BBC that the situation was “really difficult” for nurses.
+Hilary Nelson, an RCN board member who works in intensive care, told the BBC's Good Morning Scotland that the situation was “really difficult” for nurses.

 “When nurses are coming to work in the morning and of an evening they already know that they are short-staffed.
 So to wake up every day knowing that you're going in not to have enough people to do the job is quite a feat.